arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	using Windows.Data.Json;
 	````

-1. Add the following method to the **MainPage.xaml.cs** class, to perform an asynchronous call to the Web API service.
+1. Add the following method to the **MainPage.xaml.cs** class to perform an asynchronous call to the Web API service.

 	GetItem() instantiates an HttpClient object, which  sends a GET message to the service URL and retrieves a response asynchronously.
 Then, the response is deserialized and read by the JsonArray object before generating the value list.

 	> **Note:** If you want to read more about async methods you can check out [this article](http://msdn.microsoft.com/en-US/vstudio/async).

-	(Code Snippet - _Building Windows 8.1 Apps - Ex1 - GetItems_)
+	(Code Snippet - _Building Windows 8 Apps - Ex1 - GetItems_)
 	<!-- mark:1-22 -->
 	````C#
 	public async void GetItems()